 Inflation eases to its lowest in over two years, but it's still running a bit high

-Annual inflation hit 3% in June, the lowest since March 2021, a sign that the Federal Reserve's aggressive rate hikes are having an impact, although more will need to be done.
+Annual inflation hit 3% in June, the lowest since March 2021, a sign that the Federal Reserve's aggressive rate hikes are having an impact, though it will likely have to take even more action.

 Measured from May to June, consumer prices rose just 0.2%, according to the Labor Department's report on Wednesday.